hanlinsun97/mywebpage/content/home/activities.md

 ---
 ## Teaching
 ***
+I will teach Statistical Methods in Data Analysis at the University of Iceland as a Guest Lecturer in Spring 2025.

 I have been a Teaching Associate at Queen Mary University of London for the following course:
 - **Vectors and Matrices**, *Level 4 module, Jan 2023-Apr 2023*
 - **Calculus II**, *Level 4 module, Jan 2023-Apr 2023*